-is embarking on a stealth project that requires a team of software engineer and atmospheric scientists to develop novel techniques for gathering and assimilating weather data into real-time analysis and Numerical Weather Prediction (NWP) systems.
+is embarking on a stealth project that requires a team of software engineers and atmospheric scientists to develop novel techniques for gathering and assimilating weather data into real-time analysis and Numerical Weather Prediction (NWP) systems.
 In addition to working with traditional data sources and modeling outputs, we’re building our own approach for integrating new measurements from proprietary data sources into weather monitoring and forecasting systems, as well as developing new forecast products using all of these data.

 What it takes

-- Project management experience using bug tracking and agile project management software is a plus
+- Project management experience using bug tracking and agile project management software

 - Proficiency in a Linux HPC environment